tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   server.

-- If the value is "esni_retry_request", the client proceeds with the handshake, authenticating for ESNIConfig.public_name as described in
+- If the value is "esni_retry_request", the client proceeds with the handshake, authenticating for ESNIConfigContents.public_name as described in
   {{auth-public-name}}.
 If authentication or the handshake fails, the client MUST return a failure to the calling application.
 It MUST NOT use the retry keys.